AppsDevTeam/doctrine-authenticator/README.md

 			- setUserAgentCheck(true) # you can disable it for automatic tests for example
 ```

-Add new mapping via attributes:
+Add new mapping via attributes like this (if you are using nettrine):

 ```neon
 nettrine.orm.attributes: